Adding Visual Effects

 ]

-This blog post gives a really nice visual overview of many of the same concepts explored in this chapter, plus way more content about how a library such as Skia might implement features like raster sampling of vector graphics for lines and text, and interpolation of surfaces when their pixel arrays don’t match resolution or orientation.
-I highly recommend it.
+I highly recommend a blog post by Bartosz Ciechanowski, that gives a really nice visual overview of many of the concepts explored in this chapter, plus way more content about how a library such as Skia might implement features like raster sampling of vector graphics for lines and text and interpolation of surfaces when their pixel arrays don’t match in resolution or orientation.

 When a pixel with alpha overlaps another pixel, the final color is a mix of their two colors.
 How exactly the colors are mixed is defined by Skia’s Paint objects.
-Of course, Skia is pretty complex, but we can sketch these paint operations in Python as methods on an imaginary Pixel class.
+Of course, Skia is pretty complex, but we can sketch these paint operations in Python as methods on the conceptual Pixel class I introduced earlier.

 When we apply a Paint with an Alphaf parameter, the first thing Skia does is add the requested opacity to each pixel: